HolyBlackCat/rcoro/README.md

 Again, `for (RC_VAR(...); ...; ...)` is illegal, `RC_VAR` can only appear on a separate line.

-And placing `RC_VAR` before the loop is undersirable, since the variable will still exist after the loop.
+And placing `RC_VAR` before the loop is undesirable, since the variable will still exist after the loop.

 There is a separate macro for sane `for` loops:
 ```cpp